Spring 2021 Guide

 Visit the Orientation and Transition Program website for dates and details.

 Our usual Family Weekend events are not being scheduled at this time, so we've partnered with the City of Nacogdoches to for deals and discounts because every weekend can be Family Weekend!
 Don't forget to drop by the Baker Pattillo Student Center Information Desk for a parent goodie bag.

 We hope to see you on campus soon!

 In the meantime, we know how important it is for family members to stay updated on how SFA is supporting Lumberjacks.
 We will continue to share up-to-date information as it becomes available.
 In addition to supporting your students, we are here to support you as we work together through what has been a challenging year.

 Charter School Students and Parents

 The SFA Charter School reopened in August 2020 with dozens of new safety measures in place to ensure both its young students and SFA student teachers would remain safe while still being able to learn.

 Take a look at the overview of the Charter School’s reopening plan, which will continue to apply during the spring semester.

 Additional CARES Act funding

-On Jan.
-14, 2021, the U.S. Department of Education approved additional funding for institutions of higher education through the Coronavirus Response and Relief Supplemental Appropriations Act to serve students and ensure learning continues during the COVID-19 pandemic.
-Once the university receives information regarding the awarding of these federal funds, detailed instructions will be sent to eligible students.
-Thank you for your patience.
+NOTE: On Jan.
+14, 2021, the U.S. Department of Education approved additional funding for institutions of higher education through the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) to serve students and ensure learning continues during the COVID-19 pandemic.
+The application opened March 19, 2021 and is now closed.
+All HEERF II funds have been distributed to students as of March 31, 2021.